VelocityVMM/Velocity/docs/APISPEC-1.0.md

 The response lets the caller know which groups the user now belongs to.

-- `403 - Forbidden`: The current user is not allowed to remove from groups
+- `403 - Forbidden`: The current user is not allowed to remove from groups (`usermanager` permission)

 - `404 - Not Found`: The `uid` of the user to remove has not been found

-- `406 - Not Acceptable`: A user in `usermanager` tried to remove from `root` group

 # Resource management: `/r` <a name="namespace-r"></a>